 French Fridays wouldn’t be complete without the “grandmother of the French New Wave,” Agnès Varda.
-The smartly constructed title sequence for Varda’s masterpiece Cleo from 5 to 7 serves just as much as a prologue to the film, and features immaculately composed close-shots of hands and tarot cards, punctuated by typography.
+The smartly constructed title sequence for Varda’s masterpiece Cleo from 5 to 7 not only informs the audience of the creators involved in the production but also serves as a prologue to the film.
+It features immaculately composed close-shots of hands and tarot cards, punctuated by typography.
 “I wanted to make a very violent sequence that confronts the film with its contrast,” Varda said.

 During the film we witness the screening of a mini-movie within the movie.
 Varda invited her friends to act in the film: director Godard, and actors Anna Karina, Sami Frey, and Jean-Claude Brialy, stalwarts of the New Wave, and Yves Robert and Danièle Delorme, representing the veterans of French cinema.
 For Varda it is, “A memory that symbolizes the New Wave as we lived it; the power of imagination and friendship in action.”

 The course of history begins with the title sequence.
 Cléo consults a fortune-teller, but the predictions are wrong.
 In full color we dive into structured, immaculately composed close-shots of hands and cards, punctuated by typography.
 Agnès Varda applied herself to the titles with as much dedication as the casting of her characters.